NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 }
 ```

 This endpoint can be used to quickly retrieve information about a file.
-For example, if a user wanted to know the UUID for `nationwidechildrens.org_biospecimen.TCGA-EL-A4K1.xml`, the following query could be used to quicky retrieve it programmatically:
+For example, if a user wanted to know the UUID for `nationwidechildrens.org_biospecimen.TCGA-EL-A4K1.xml`, the following query could be used to quickly retrieve it programmatically:

 ```Shell
 curl "https://api.gdc.cancer.gov/v0/all?query=nationwidechildrens.org_biospecimen.TCGA-EL-A4K1.xml&size=5"